xybercommander/technica_demo/README.md

 The files for the api can be found at: <br>
 https://github.com/xybercommander/technica_demo/blob/master/lib/services/api.dart

-The api which I used in this project is: https://apimedic.com/ <br>
+The api which I used in this project is: https://apimedic.com/ <br><br>
 <img src="https://i.imgur.com/1i5yMeF.png">

 ## Packages used